fzyzcjy/flutter_rust_bridge/website/docs/guides/types/translatable/stream.md

 ### Stream object inside arbitrary types

-For example, we can place it as a field of a struct inside a vector:
+For example, we can place it as a field of a struct or inside a vector:

 ```rust
 pub struct MyStruct {